jdittrich/userNeedResearchBook/text/dataAnalysis.md

 This will help you to get familiar with the data and to derive meaningful themes and insights later.

-Annotations are possible interpretations and questions tied to a line in your transcript.
-It can be full sentences as well as short list of words.
+Annotations are your thoughts on the data.
+This can be  possible interpretations and questions.
+Annotations  can be full sentences as well as short list of words.
+Usually they concern a line in the transcript but naturally you can comment on whole sections or just at words, too.

 > - It is hard to know what exactly the client wants, because I don’t talk directly to the client –  P2 **ANNOTATION: indirectness, division of tasks, friction, »I need to know the client«.**
 > - The document is divided in sections, separated by blank pages.  –  P2 **ANNOTATION: Keeping/imposing order**